aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 ### 3.1.4
 * Load Typebot UMD widget and send store-conversation on session end.
 No other changes.

+### 3.1.5
+Removed legacy end-chat JS; no more 'Typebot not defined' error.

 ### 3.1.3
 * Added official Typebot JS SDK so sendCommand works; no other changes.